marsel945/simple-cms/README.md

 Open [http://localhost:8000](http://localhost:8000) from your browser.
 To access the admin panel, hit the link [http://localhost:8000/dashboard](http://localhost:8000/dashboard) from your browser.
-The application comes with default user with email address `super.admin@admin.com` and `password`.
+The application comes with default user as admin with email address `super.admin@gmail.com` and `password` and guest with email address `marselinus.system@gmail.com` and `password`.

 <a name="item4"></a>